Little Ribbon Branding Packaging WEB

 ABOUT DESIGNER'S BRAND

 I studied industrial design at a university in my own country (one of Chile’s traditional universities), and after six years I graduated as a designer.
-Broadly speaking, my profession focuses providing solutions by way of products and services, prioritizing each person’s needs through the proper use of materials and new experiences.
+Broadly speaking, my profession focuses on providing solutions by way of products and services, prioritizing each person’s needs through the proper use of materials and new experiences.
+A couple of teachers constantly pushed me to do Lolita-related projects, but I never dared because I considered this a hobby, but after graduating I changed that limiting thought.
+Lolita has always been so present in my life, that I wanted to combine this passion with my career and my love of making jewelry.
+As a result, Little Ribbon was born as a personal-life project.

 Little Ribbon Branding Packaging vertical MOBIL